Japan, Japanese 人形の, Nippon Doll Makers, Doll Marks Identified

 All plastic or vinyl Sassy dolls 1960s-1970s Japan

-Celluloid dolls marked with a symbol of an origami bird, butterfly, fleur-de-lis, three acorn leaves, unknown.
+Celluloid doll mark a symbol; origami bird, three acorn leaves, unknown.

-Celluloid dolls marked with a word of Foreign, Japan, Japan Royal, Japanese character markings, Made in Japan, Made in Japan K, Nippon Made in Occupied Japan, various makers unknown.
+Celluloid dolls marked with a word of Foreign, Japan, Made in Japan, Made in Japan K, Nippon Made in Occupied Japan, various makers unknown.

 Criterion Toy Company plastic dolls 1960s Japan